mcmuralishclint/myProject/README.md

 ## Database-Setup

 Postgres is used as the database for this project.
 The initial setup is handled by Docker, and a seed file is provided to populate the database with sample data.
 The seed file will be executed as part of the docker-compose up command.

-## OAuth-Provider

-An OAuth provider is set up to protect the API.
-OAuth ensures secure and authenticated access to the API endpoints.

 ## Testing